DarrenJAN/school-notes/3b/cs-486-notes.md

   - still not good enough -> need to search down to terminal state to get terminal nodes to get utility values
   - need to make decisions quickly
   - solution? heuristic evaluation function + cutoff tests
+  - Only search down to some depth $d$ and then apply a heuristic for the estimated value of that state at depth $d$; drastically reduces how many states you need to search

 ### Evaluation Functions